Monica Mancini

 Monica Jo Mancini (born May 4, 1952) is an American singer and the daughter of composer Henry Mancini.

 Career

-Mancini grew up in Northridge, California.
-Her father, Henry, was a popular, award winning composer and her mother, Virginia, was a singer.
-She listened more to the Beatles than to her father's music.
+Monica Mancini grew up in Northridge, California.
+Her father, Henry was a popular, award winning composer and her mother, Virginia was a singer.
+Monica listened to the Beatles more than to her father's music.
 When she was fourteen, she sang professionally with the Henry Mancini Chorus, as did her mother and sister.
-She became a freelance, studio singer in Los Angeles.
+She became a freelance studio singer in Los Angeles.
 Her debut album, Monica Mancini (1998) was accompanied by a television special on PBS.
-During her career, she has worked with Plácido Domingo, Quincy Jones and Michael Jackson.
+During her career she has worked with Plácido Domingo, Quincy Jones, and Michael Jackson.